Gray Matters at Columbia

 The 13th Annual Gray Matters at Columbia Spring Benefit Luncheon: September 15, 2020

-The 12th Annual Gray Matters at Columbia Spring Benefit Luncheon will be held at The Plaza Hotel at 11:00 am on Tuesday, April 30th.
-This year’s luncheon program will highlight eating disorders and related conditions, and is honoring the generous and ongoing support from the Stewart J. Rahr Foundation.
-The program will include faculty speaker, Evelyn Attia, MD, Director of the Columbia Center for Eating Disorders, along with remarks from Jeffrey Lieberman, MD, the Chairman of the Department of Psychiatry at the Columbia University Irving Medical Center.
+The 13th Annual Gray Matters at Columbia Benefit Luncheon will be held at The Plaza Hotel at 11:00 am on Thursday, April 23rd, 2020.
+This year’s luncheon program will highlight suicide prevention, and will feature Dr. Kelly Posner Gerstenhaber, Professor of Psychiatry in the Vagelos College of Physicians and Surgeons at Columbia University and the Founder and Director of The Columbia Lighthouse Project along with remarks from Jeffrey Lieberman, MD, the Chairman of the Department of Psychiatry at the Columbia University Irving Medical Center.

 To solve the mystery of such brain disorders as depression, anxiety and related disorders through innovative behavioral therapies and clinical research.